AsleepX/zeader-rss/README.md

   - **Smooth Animations**: Enjoy a fluid user experience powered by Framer Motion.
 - **Keyboard Navigation**: Browse through your feeds and articles without leaving the keyboard.
 - **AI Assistant**: Built-in AI integration to summarize articles or explain selected text instantly.
+- **Custom CSS**: Inject your own CSS to personalize the appearance of Zeader to your liking.

 ## AI Features

 - **Z YAML (Gallery View)**: Automatically generates a structured YAML info bar for image galleries, extracting key details like Title, Creator, and Tags.
 - **Z Summary (Article View)**: Automatically generates a concise 3-sentence summary with tags for articles, helping you grasp the core content quickly.
-- **AI Unread Summary (Shortcut: `Z`)**: Analyzes all your unread articles and synthesizes them into an intelligent news digest.
+- **AI Unread Summary (Shortcut: `Z` or `]`)**: Analyzes all your unread articles and synthesizes them into an intelligent news digest.
 It identifies common themes, trends, and connections across articles, presenting key highlights and notable insights.
 Clickable references let you jump directly to any mentioned article.

 ## Keyboard Shortcuts